 File Status Description Analyzing Sample files that are currently being used for analysis.
 Complete Sample files used in an analysis that has been completed.
 Entered Sample files containing manually entered data.
 No Analysis Sample files which have not been used to perform an analysis.
 Prepared Sample files that have been used in an automatic degas operation but have not been analyzed.
+This status is applicable only if using the Smart VacPrep or SmartPrep degasser.
 Preparing Sample files that are currently being used in an automatic degas operation.
+This status is applicable only if using the Smart VacPrep or SmartPrep degasser.